My Quiet Kitchen

 Each bite is the very definition of "party in your mouth."
 It's bursting with sweet corn, creamy avocado, fresh and bright cilantro, hearty black beans and rice, briney olives, and piquant salsa.

-And then there's the creamy Vegan Queso Fresco PLUS your choice of meaty ingredient such as seitan, lentils, tofu, or tempeh, all seasoned to taco-y perfection.
+And then there's the creamy vegan queso fresco PLUS your choice of meaty ingredient such as seitan, lentils, tofu, or tempeh, all seasoned to taco-y perfection.

 Maybe you're thinking this sounds like a lot to prepare, but I'll show you how a little bit of planning ahead and a few shortcuts will help you get these taco bowls on the table in no time!